LZYEIL/AutoFlex/docs/use_case.md

 ## Summary

 Whether you're dealing with complex web UIs, hybrid desktop + web workflows, or system-level interactions beyond browser boundaries, **AutoFlex simplifies the entire process with a clean, integrated API** — no separate tools, no redundant code, no fuss.

+---

+© 2025 AutoFlex.
+Built by Zhiyuan Li